lkilcommons/sphinx-tutorial/docs/source/index.rst

 -----------

-Haversine is a simple library for calculating the shortest distance between two points on the surface of a sphere (the great circle distance)
+Haversine is a simple library for calculating the shortest distance between two points on the surface of a sphere (the great circle distance).

+This text was added in a pull request

 API
 ---